Practice Information

 My office is located at:

-The Behavioral Medicine Center no longer participates in any commercial insurance plans, but does accept most Workers’ Compensation plans and auto insurance with medical benefits on a case by case basis.
+The Behavioral Medicine Center no longer participates in any commercial insurance plans, but does accept most Workers’ Compensation plans for Colorado claims and auto insurance with medical benefits on a case by case basis.
 We also do not accept liens or participate in third party financing.
 For prospective patients who are interested in paying out of pocket, please call for the current fee schedule.
+Also, please see the Good Faith Estimate Notice for additional information.
+Once you're scheduled for your initial visit, you'll be sent the intake paperwork electronically, if being seen via telehealth.
+For an in-person consultation/evaluation, you are welcome to print the Authorization for Release of Information and New Patient Forms to bring with you.